spiralexchange/spiral-api-docs/docs/websocket.rst

     "event", "String", "**MUST** be ``authenticate``"
     "data.api_key", "String", "API access key"
-    "data.expires", "Number", "A UNIX timestamp after which the request is no longer valid.
+    "data.expires", "Integer", "A UNIX timestamp after which the request is no longer valid.
 This is to prevent replay attacks."
     "data.signature", "String", "A signature of the request you are making.
 See :ref:`auth-signature-calc`"

 .. code-block:: json